-Creating a scheme
+Creating a trading program

 When you click on Browse at the top of the page, you will notice a drop-down menu appear containing the following labels: ‘Suppliers’ and ‘Workflow’.
 Clicking on Suppliers in the drop-down menu will take you to a list of your suppliers, where you can:

-Access an A to Z selector to filter the list of your suppliers by name.
+- Access an A to Z selector to filter the list of your suppliers by name.

-Search your list of suppliers by typing into a text box to initiate a ‘contains’ type of search over the name and reference columns.
+- Search your list of suppliers by typing into a text box to initiate a ‘contains’ type of search over the name and reference columns.

-Click on any of the displayed column headings to sort the list by that column (as an alternative to the default option, which is to sort in ascending order by supplier name).
+- Click on any of the displayed column headings to sort the list by that column (as an alternative to the default option, which is to sort in ascending order by supplier name).

-Click on the current sort column heading to toggle between an ascending and a descending sort.
+- Click on the current sort column heading to toggle between an ascending and a descending sort.

 Once you are all done, click the Save button and your proposal will be created.

-Configure a scheme
+Configure a trading program

 Once completed, simply click the Save button at the bottom of the page.